JF-Tan/Xray3D/README.md

 # Xray3D

 ## 1.Introduction
-## This is a dev-repo in CT-Xray3D Restruction alogrithm
+## This is a dev-repo in CT-Xray3D Reconstruction algorithm

 `author`:Tanee(taneey0519@gmail.com)